wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/02-create-manage-sensitivity-labels.md

 Sensitivity labels from the Microsoft Purview Information Protection let you **classify** and **protect** your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.
-Sensitivity labels allow Teams admins to to protect and regulate access to sensitive organizational content created during collaboration within teams.
+Sensitivity labels allow Teams admins to protect and regulate access to sensitive organizational content created during collaboration within teams.

 Organizations can use sensitivity labels to: